AVAILABLE ON DVD

 While many films since Dracula A.D.1972 have successfully had vampires in the modern age, the Count himself has never fared too well when transplanted from the Victorian period.
 The first of two attempts by Hammer to do so, Dracula A.D.1972, despite bringing back Van Helsing who hadn’t been seen in the Hammer series since 1960’s The Brides Of Dracula, is a considerable misfire [though not a borderline disaster like The Horror Of Frankenstein], a film that does very little with its central idea.
 Dracula may be alive and well in 1972, but the film confines him to a desecrated church [supposedly this was at the insistence of Christopher Lee, but I find that surprising considering that he constantly complained about Hammer not giving the character enough to do], making no attempt to relate Dracula to modern society, in the process making him still seem anachronistic.
 There’s little atmosphere and seemingly little attempt at being frightening.
 For much of the time it just sort of plods along, though some fun can be had with its depiction of London teenagers which probably seemed outdated even at the time and which sometimes comes across as what old people think what young people are like and what they like to get up to.
 But the film never has the courage of its more kitschy elements and is only occasionally as entertaining as it should be.

-In fact it’s all rather like that film for quite a while, including the method of Dracula’s ressurection, mixing blood with the Count’s ashes in a diabolical ceremony, though this time the person responsible is privileged to perform it above a writhing Caroline Munro, in a very small part.
-Dracula bites his next victim and gets Alucard to bring him some more, though much of the time is taken up with police procedural and exposition, with the present day Van Helsing now telling us that silver bullets are unreliable [why, is it because they’re for werewolves?], and garlic is not 100% successful, but that Dracula abhors silver, especially a silver bladed knife.
-Again, one can now become a vampire immediately after biting.
-A small group of teenage vampires is gradually set up but there’s little that’s exciting or scary until Van Helsing, after uttering lots of warnings that Inspector Coles and his men don’t know what they’re dealing with, sets out to rescue his granddaughter and must battle both Alucard and Dracula.
+In fact it’s all rather like that film for quite a while, including the method of Dracula’s resurrection, mixing blood with the Count’s ashes in a diabolical ceremony, though this time the person responsible is privileged to perform it above a writhing Caroline Munro, in a very small part.
+Dracula bites his next victim and gets Alucard to bring him some more, though much of the time is taken up with police procedural and exposition, with the present day Van Helsing now telling us that garlic is not 100% successful, and that silver bullets are unreliable [could this be because they’re actually for werewolves?] but that Dracula does abhore silver in other forms, especially a silver bladed knife.
+Okay then.
+Again, one can now become a vampire immediately after being bitten.
+A small group of teenage vampires is gradually set up, but there’s little that’s exciting or scary until Van Helsing, after uttering lots of warnings that Inspector Coles and his men don’t know what they’re dealing with, sets out to rescue his granddaughter and must battle both Alucard and Dracula.
 The fight scenes are mostly slow and awkward, and Alucard stupidly dies accidentally when he falls into a bath after fleeing sunlight.
 Actually, come to think of it, you could almost say that for Dracula’s end too [after he repeats Taste The Blood Of Dracula‘s altar fall, though it doesn’t kill him this time].
-He really does seem to be getting accident prone these days, though at least it takes several weapons to actually kill him, finishing with – a spade.
-That was a new one on me.
+He really does seem to be getting accident-prone these days, though at least it takes several weapons to actually kill him, finishing with – a spade.
+That’s a new one on me.